yjg30737/pyqt-openai/README.md

 ## Note
 Some of the features are still being tested.

+## Feature
+* basically this is desktop application version of ChatGPT
+* you can save the conversation history with sqlite database
+* support image generation with DALL-E
+* you can test any models, including gpt3.5

 ## Requirements
 * qtpy - the package allowing you to write code that works with both PyQt and PySide
 * PyQt5 >= 5.14 or PySide6